Today’s post is inspired by and written in style of “My Name is Red” by Orhan Pamuk

 Each week the meat comes a little late- but no later than 9 AM, a cow has to be sacrificed that morning.
 A half kilo of meat is trente-mille franc.
 That’s 30,000 francs.
 That’s tsota arivo ariary.
 That’s 6,000 ariary.
 A half kilo of meat without bones and cartilage is trente-cinq mille franc.
 That’s 35,000 francs.
 That’s fito arivo ariary.
 That’s 7,000 ariary.

 Let’s get to the story.
 I splurged on the fancy, 7K meat.
 A cheery mood gets you buying the good meat, the bigger coconuts, two piles of dried shrimp rather than one.
 That’s not a lot, you want to say to me, and your left wondering what my name really is; you’d like to end that sentence with my name to add comfort, familiarity.
 Don’t worry about it.
-Sometimes I introduce myself, the listener repeats it incorrectly, and out of some weird habit I agree, repeating it back to them with their mistake included.
+Sometimes I introduce myself, the listener repeats it incorrectly, and out of the habit of being corrected, I agree, repeating it back to them with their mistake included.
 My name is Alyssa.
 Laricia?
 Yes, Laricia.

 That’s a lot of food when you live in a hot place with no food preservation devices.
 I hung up the meat on my porch after I bought it- just out of the cat’s reach.
 Later in the day, ready to cook, I checked the meat and saw it covered in ants.
 To be expected.
 I rinsed them off and set the meat in a metal dish.